-The employment agreements we entered into in 2007 with our Chief Executive Officer, our Chief Financial Officer and our other named executive officers entitle them to severance benefits in the amount of the officer's base salary for six months in the event of a resignation for good reason or a termination without cause.
-In the event of termination related to a change in control (if resignation is for good reason or without cause), the officers receive their respective base salary for two to three years.
-The Compensation Committee believes that such severance benefits due to these termination events provides our named executive officers a reasonable package based on the value such officers have created, which is ultimately realized by our shareholders.
+We have employment agreements with our Chief Executive Officer, our Chief Financial Officer, our other named executive officers, and other key employees which entitle them to severance benefits in the amount of the officer's base salary for one year in the event of a resignation for good reason or a termination without cause.
+In the event of termination related to a change in control (if resignation is for good reason or termination without cause), the officers receive their respective base salary for two to three years.
+The Compensation Committee believes that such severance benefits due to these termination events provides our named executive officers a reasonable package based on the value such officers have created, which is unfinitely realized by our shareholders.
 We believe that the payments under the employment agreements will better enable us to maintain the services of our employees if a change of control is contemplated.
 See "Executive Compensation - Potential Payments Upon Termination or Change in Control" below.